67P/kredits-contracts/README.md

     $ npm run devchain (or aragon devchain --port 7545)

-To clear/reset the chain use:
+To clear/reset the chain use (e.g. if you run out of funds on your devchain)

     $ npm run devchain -- --reset (or aragon devchain --port 7545 --reset)